Chart Color Schemes

 Mordialloc has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Five projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Mordi Aquatic Centre, Mordialloc Activity Centre - Pride of the Bay Structure Plan and Village Masterplan, Moorabbin Airport Master Plan Redevelopment, and Aspire Mordialloc.
+Five infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+These include Mordi Aquatic Centre, Mordialloc Activity Centre - Pride of the Bay Structure Plan and Village Masterplan, Moorabbin Airport Master Plan Redevelopment, and Aspire Mordialloc.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.